 The following issues arise when using fire pits on wood decks:

 - Destruction or weakening of decking and supporting structure.

-- Cosmetic damage from scorching due to wood on metal contact or from fire pit contents spilling onto the deck for whatever reason.
+- Cosmetic damage from scorching due to wood-on-metal contact or fire pit contents spilling onto the deck for whatever reason.